awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-network-interface.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `PrivateIpAddresses`  <a name="cfn-awsec2networkinterface-privateipaddresses"></a>
-Assigns a list of private IP addresses to the network interface\.
+Assigns private IP addresses to the network interface\.
 You can specify a primary private IP address by setting the value of the `Primary` property to `true` in the `PrivateIpAddressSpecification` property\.
 If you want EC2 to automatically assign private IP addresses, use the `SecondaryPrivateIpAddressCount` property and do not specify this property\.
 *Required*: No
 *Type*: List of [PrivateIpAddressSpecification](aws-properties-ec2-network-interface-privateipspec.md)
 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)